-College finances will continue to be influenced by the recovery of student numbers at KGV which is a critical part of future developments; encouraged by marginal increased enrolled numbers for 2021/22 and even more so in 2022/23.
+College finances will continue to be influenced by the recovery of student numbers at KGV which is a critical part of future developments; encouraged by increased enrolled numbers in 2022/23.
 The College seeks to grow 16-19 student numbers at Southport College.
 This was accounted for in the merger implementation plan agreed with the Transaction Unit and formed the basis of the funding package agreed for the merger to proceed.
-Regular monitoring returns will be produced and reviewed to ensure the plan keeps to target.
+Regular monitoring returns are produced and reviewed to ensure the plan keeps to target.
 The College remains committed to providing a locally delivered high quality comprehensive academic and vocational offer for school leavers.
 In addition, the College is maintaining a strong position to respond to the necessary skills development in the local area.